MicrosoftDocs/microsoft-365-community/Community/government-cloud.md

 ---
-title:  Working in the Government Cloud with SharePoint and Microsoft 365 ms.date: 10/30/2022
+title: Use the Government Cloud for SharePoint and Microsoft 365 ms.date: 10/30/2022
 author: PatD
 ms.reviewer: